 If you would like to order your repeat medication online please ask at reception.

-Alternatively, requests can be posted or faxed to us, (Fax: 01642 745 351) or delivered to the prescription box in reception.
+Alternatively, requests can be posted to us, or delivered to the prescription box in reception.
 Repeat prescriptions can be posted back to you if a stamped addressed envelope is supplied, or you may wish to ask your pharmacist to collect the prescription on your behalf.

 Prescriptions can now be sent to pharmacies electronically, removing the need for patients to collect paper prescriptions from their GP practice.